-• we provide a full service offering in our ten offices across Ireland, so no matter where you choose to set up, we can assist you.
+we provide a full service offering across our 9 Irish offices, and overseas territories, so no matter where you choose to set up, we can assist you.

 Business growth support

 - expert, tailored support to help you grow your business;

 - market assessment and competitor analysis;

 - market entry strategy; and

 - introductions to key business communities.